 • Standardised coding for services as well as goods

-A manufacturer using UNSPSC can quickly consolidate supplier spend across multiple plants, identify duplicate vendors, and negotiate better contracts.
+For example, a manufacturer using UNSPSC can quickly consolidate supplier spend across multiple plants.
+As a result, they are able to identify duplicate vendors and negotiate better contracts.

 2. GS1 GPC: Global Retail and Consumer Goods Standard

 The Global Product Classification (GPC) standard is managed by GS1, the same body that created barcodes.
-It’s designed for global supply chains, enabling trading partners to align on product categories.
-GPC is essential in retail, food, consumer packaged goods (CPG), and healthcare.
+It is designed for global supply chains, enabling trading partners to align on product categories.
+Consequently, GPC is essential in retail, food, consumer packaged goods (CPG), and healthcare.

 Best for: